-Miss Walker - Head of Creative Arts, Maternity Cover (AQA 7201)
+Miss Ranshi - Head of Creative Arts (AQA 7201)

 Art, Craft and Design offers students the opportunity to explore a variety of different specialisms, experimenting in a range of materials including drawing, painting, printing, textiles, relief, mixed media and sculpture.
-In the spring term, we take students to the Victoria and Albert Museum in London.

-• Students must have a Grade 6 GCSE in Art, Textiles, Graphics, DT or an art related subject.

-• Students will be expected to make visits to galleries relevant to the themes they are working on as well as staff organised trips.
+- Students must have a Grade 6 GCSE in Art, Textiles, Graphics, DT or an art related subject. - Students will be expected to make visits to galleries relevant to the themes they are working on as well as staff organised trips.